Income investor: Closed-end funds

 If you're looking for income but don't want to go too far afield, take a look at closed-end funds.
 They aren't alternative investments, but they do have a structure different from their popular brethren -- open-end mutual funds.
 And they employ some techniques that can amplify returns (or losses).

 Like ETFs, closed-end funds trade on an exchange.
-Unlike open-end mutual funds, redemptions are not done through the mutual fund company once a day but instead shares are traded in the market throughout the day.
-As a result, the market determines the value of the fund, so closed-end funds often trade at a premium or a discount, or above or below, the actual value of the underlying investments.
+Unlike open-end mutual funds, redemptions are not done through the mutual fund company once a day.
+Instead, shares are traded in the market throughout the day.
+As a result, the market determines the value of the fund, so closed-end funds often trade at a premium or a discount, or above or below the actual value of the underlying investments.

 Not all closed-end funds invest in fixed-income securities, but most of them do, says Morningstar's closed-end analyst Cara Esser.

 "The majority of the universe is fixed-income and the majority of that universe is municipal bonds.
 And then within fixed income there are a lot of different strategies that they can use: bank-loan funds, preferred share funds, high-yield emerging markets, precious metals and gold funds," Esser says.

 Most closed-end funds, even on the equity side, focus on income generation, and a majority of them use leverage to increase it.